meltingice/CamanJS/README.md

 **Makefile**

 The NodeJS powered Makefile for the project will automatically check to make sure you've initialized the submodules, and if you haven't, will do so for you.
+Running the Makefile requires smoosh (available in npm).

-Simply run:
+To build, simply run:

 ```
 make
 ```

+The resulting files will be placed in the dist/ folder.

 ## CDN JS Hosting
 CamanJS is hosted on CDN JS if you're looking for a CDN hosting solution.
 It is the full and minified version of the library, which means all plugins are included.
 Simply load CamanJS directly from <a href="http://ajax.cdnjs.com/ajax/libs/camanjs/2.2/caman.full.min.js">this URL</a> for usage on your site.